 DEGREE: Ph.D., Harvard University

-POSITION: Assistant Professor of German and Global Studies; Affiliated Faculty with the Center for European, Russian and Eurasian Studies, Peace and Justice Studies Program, and the Environmental Science and Policy Program
+POSITION: Associate Professor of German and Global Studies; Affiliated Faculty with the Center for European, Russian and Eurasian Studies, Peace and Justice Studies Program, and the Environmental Science and Policy Program

 Professor Kim teaches widely across the undergraduate and graduate curricula in German and Global Studies and in the Peace and Justice Program.

 Professor Kim received his Ph.D. in German Studies from Harvard University and his A.B. and B.S. in German Studies and Biology from Duke University.
 He was a participant in the School of Criticism and Theory at Cornell University, as well as a fellow of the Modern Language Association International Bibliography, the National Endowment for the Humanities, the Deutsches Literaturarchiv Marbach, and the Leo Baeck Institute in New York City.
-In 2013-14, he is one of the six Lilly Fellows at Michigan State University.
+In 2013-14, he was one of the six Lilly Fellows at Michigan State University.
 In 2014-15, Professor Kim is on leave.

 DEGREE: Ph.D., UC Berkeley